netrunnernobody/eyes-open/README.md

 [x]    desktop -> press and hold -> create a six page layout. make the homepage the last page.

-[x]    if dark mode isn’t your thing, go to klwp -> globals -> alttheme. optional, obviously. i recommend dark mode, hence why it’s the default.
+[x]    if dark mode isn’t your thing, go to klwp -> globals -> alttheme. optional, obviously. in fact, i recommend dark mode, hence why it’s the default.

 **future plans**